 Dripping oil, fat, food, and sauce cause flare-ups, right?
 Grill mats prevent that from happening.
 Don’t worry; you’ll still get your beautiful grill marks.

 Grill mats sit on the grill grates and catch anything that tries to fall on the fire.
 When nothing is falling on the fire, no flare-up happens.
 As simple as that.

 A drip pan is for placing beneath the grill grates, so any extra dripping from your meat doesn’t fall into the fire.
-Make sure the drip pan is clean.
-Dirt, oil, and fat from the drip pan can make your grill catch fire.
+If you use a Weber gas grill and don’t have the drip pan, you can go with these drip pan alternatives to make the work easier.

 Always brush your grill grates after each use.
 Do it while it’s still hot or at least warm.
 By brushing your grill grates, you can ensure that the grates are clean and won’t attract any oil or fat from your food.

 - Preheat the grill

 Preheating your grill burns anything that shouldn’t be on your grill.
 You can get a clean grill by preheating your grill, and the chance of a flare-up occurring will lessen significantly.

 - Lid open or close